harshadmanglani/polaris/README.md

 # polaris

+The Golang version of the databuilder execution framework - https://github.com/flipkart-incubator/databuilderframework

 The below content is a modification of <a href="https://github.com/flipkart-incubator/databuilderframework/blob/master/README.md">this README</a>, based on the changes of implementing this framework in golang.

 ## Introduction